Femtotesla direct magnetic gradiometer using a single multipass cell: Conclusions

-Due to the uniform probe beam diameter of 3.6 mm the spectrum is nearly a pure Lorentzian shape, in contrast to prior work with multi-pass cells where, due to different transit times and varying probe focusing, the spin noise linewidth was limited by atomic diffusion, resulting in a distribution of Lorentzian functions \cite{Li2011,Sheng2013}.
-The contribution of diffusion to the spin noise linewidth can be found by calculating the diffusion correlation function derived in \cite{Lucivero2017}.
-In the regime where the probe beam Rayleigh range is much larger than the length of the atomic vapor, the diffusion correlation function it given by $C_d^{th}(t)=1/(1+4tD/w_0^2)$, where $D$ is the diffusion constant and $w_0$ is the Gaussian beam radius, $D=1.5$ cm$^2$/s and $w_0=1.8$ mm in our cell.
-The expected spin noise spectrum is given by Eq.
-(17) of \cite{Lucivero2017} and is shown with a green dashed line in Fig. (\ref{fig:Figure4}) for $T_2=0.55$ msec.
-One can see excellent agreement with the measured spectrum without any free parameters.
-To illustrate the difference in the diffusion correlation functions, we show in Fig. (4) a comparison of the correlation function in the present experiment and in our first multi-pass cavity design \cite{Sheng2013}.
-The new multi-pass design, in addition to the high optical depth, provides a fundamental advantage with the possibility of improving the long-term sensitivity by spin squeezing \cite{Vasilakis2011}, because quantum correlations \cite{Wasilewski2010,Kong2020} could be preserved in a dense vapor despite of atomic diffusion.\\ \PRLsection{Conclusions} We introduced a direct magnetic gradiometer showing a near-zero signal despite of the high optical rotation introduced by two atomic ensembles.
+We introduced a direct magnetic gradiometer showing a near-zero signal despite of the high optical rotation introduced by two atomic ensembles.
 The sensor consists of a single multipass cell, in contrast to prior geometries, based on either two vapor cells or two output signals \cite{perry2020alloptical}.
 The intrinsic cancellation of large polarization rotations, typical in state-of-the-art optical magnetometry, avoids complications related to signal processing.
-We developed two analysis methods for the novel signal and we measured sensitivity of $10.1$ fT/cm$\sqrt{\mathrm{Hz}}$ with $1.4$ cm baseline and femtotesla projected sensitivity.
-The described gradiometer is also the first reported multipass atomic sensor with a nearly pure Lorentzian spin noise spectrum, where atomic diffusion is not significantly affecting the time-correlation of the spin noise \cite{Sheng2013,Li2011}.
+We developed two analysis methods for the special signal and we measured sensitivity of $10.1$ fT/cm$\sqrt{\mathrm{Hz}}$ with $1.4$ cm baseline and femtotesla projected sensitivity.
+The described gradiometer is also a multipass atomic sensor with a nearly pure Lorentzian spin noise spectrum, where atomic diffusion is not significantly affecting the time-correlation of the spin noise \cite{Sheng2013,Li2011}.
 In a quantum-noise-limited regime this would allow suppression of atomic spin noise due to spin squeezing \cite{Kong2020,Bao2020} while the sensitivity could be further improved by using a squeezed light probe \cite{Lucivero2016,Lucivero2017a}.
-Finally, the direct gradiometer is promising for applications in unshielded and challenging environments \cite{Limes2020,fu2020sensitive} and, thanks to the anodic bonding fabrication technique, could be further miniaturized \cite{Kitching2018}.\\ \PRLsection{Acknowledgements} This work was supported by the DARPA AMBIIENT program.
+While the described V-cell gradiometer has not yet been tested in unshielded environment, we expect that it will work particularly well for cancellation of broadband magnetic noise since it relies on direct real-time subtraction of two signals.
+We have successfully used an alternative approach based on two independent frequency measurements in multi-pass cells for operation in unshielded environment \cite{Limes2020}, but found it to suffer from reduced sensitivity in the presence of high-frequency magnetic noise.
+Therefore, a direct gradiometer is more promising for applications in challenging environments \cite{fu2020sensitive}.
+Finally, thanks to the anodic bonding fabrication technique, it could be further miniaturized \cite{Kitching2018}.\\